Here’s why you should never settle for just any savings account: The very best pay eight times more than the average (0.25 percent APY).

 Skip your corner bank and look to the best nationally available accounts, which could really boost your earning power.

-- PurePoint Financial: 1.75% APY – Best for easy account access on all devices
+- PurePoint Financial: 1.90% APY – Best for high yield, easy account access on all devices

 Compare the best savings accounts and pick the one that offers the right minimum balance and interest rate for your financial situation.